atombrenner/aws-empty-versioned-bucket/README.md

 You can't empty a versioned S3 bucket in the AWS console or with the aws-cli.
-The easiest and fastest way is to use the `listObjectVersions` API to enumerate all object versions and delete markers and delete them.
+The easiest and fastest way is to use the `listObjectVersions` API to enumerate all object versions and delete-markers and delete them.
 Note that you should turn off versioning before running this script, else all deletes will create just more delete markers which may not be listed so that a second run of the script is necessary.